 A beautiful Friday it was, full of life and gleaming of potential.
 I had finally told a few of my friends about the big event of my life and how we were going to act like spoiled kids and go Rambo across the bars of Kampala city drinking ourselves silly to the point of no return.

 Here I am at the back seat of a luxury company car pondering about the wonders of pubescent tween life.
-Making plans for the big night out with friends and also not forgetting the cute red lipped receptionist I made my personal assistant that very day I set foot into the big and marvelous office lobby.
+Making plans for the big night out with friends and also not forgetting the cute red-lipped receptionist I made my personal assistant that very day I set foot into the big and marvellous office lobby.

 What will happen when Dayton goes out with his friends and his thoughts about the secretary? – Don’t miss In Dayton’s Mind Chapter 3: The Night That Was!

 *Disclaimer: Any names or familiar situations in the following fictional story are highly coincidental and thus we shall not be held liable for any similarities found.
 The following content is Rated R, reader discretion is advised and if you proceed you agree that you’re above 18 years of age and that you’ve read and accepted the terms above.

 Credits: The story is created and edited by Lawrence Kisuuki and Allan Bangirana.
 Special thanks to Derrick Ogwal for his significant contributions to this week’s episode.
 It’s published and tracked by Newslibre.